 There has been a lot of confusion over the last few years about domestic rented properties needing a Legionella Risk Assessment and indeed if one is needed at all.
-In brief, all rented properties need a Legionella Risk Assessment carrying out.
-The confusion has happened because of a misunderstanding around the requirements of the ACOP L8, the actions of several letting agents and Landlord groups.
+In brief, all rented properties domestic or not need a Legionella Risk Assessment but, you DO NOT need to pay hundrends of pounds to have one carried out.
+The confusion is due to a misunderstanding of the requirements of the ACOP L8, the actions of several letting agents and Landlord groups.

 The requirements are simple.
 You need a Legionella Risk Assessment carried out and reviewed at least once every two years by someone who is competent to assess the level of risk posed by Legionella bacteria.
 After the risk assessment further action including Legionella Testing may be required.

 You DO NOT need to test for Legionella every year unless the risk assessment has identified a need for testing.
 You DO NOT need to produce a Legionella Test Certificate unless the risk assessment has identified a need for testing.
 You DO NOT need to renew, review or carry out a new risk assessment every time there is a tenancy change.

 Under the Housing & Planning Act 2016 councils can now issue a Civil Penalty against Landlords & Letting Agents of up to £30,000 for not meeting the required housing standards including Health & Safety.
 The Civil Penalties were introduced in April 2017 as an alternative to councils bringing criminal prosecutions.
 Local Authorties are then allowed to keep the fines.
 Some authorities are also considering introducing licensing schemes under the new legislation.
 The act also allows for councils to issue Banning Orders & Rent Repayment Orders.
 There is no limit to how many fines can be issued and Landlords & Lettings Agents could be hit with multiple fines at the same time.
 Under Health & Safety law Landlords can be fined for simply not having a Legionella Risk Assessment in place.